bruce-hill/tomo/api/text.md

 Text.from_codepoint_names : func(codepoint_names: [Text] -> [Text])
 ```

 Returns text that has the given codepoint names (according to the Unicode specification) as its codepoints.

-Note: the text will be normalized, so the resulting text's codepoints may not exactly match the input codepoints.
+The text will be normalized, so the resulting text's codepoints may not exactly match the input codepoints.

 Argument | Type | Description | Default
 ---------|------|-------------|---------